Jan is a specialist in employment law and corporate email@example.com +31 20 301 55 55

 A non-solicitation clause is a particular kind of non-compete clause, temporarily prohibiting the employee from working for business associates of the former employer, such as customers.
 The non-solicitation clause can also prohibit maintaining contact with clients and business associates of the employer.
 Just like a non-compete clause, a non-solicitation clause is only valid in employment contracts for a definite period when the obligation to give adequate grounds has been fulfilled.

-An outside activities clause usually means that the employee is not allowed to perform other work than for his employer, unless he has received approval to do so.
+An ancillary activities clause usually means that the employee is not allowed to perform other work than for his employer, unless he has received approval to do so.
 The prohibition of other paid activities is limited to the duration of the employment contract.
-An outside activities clause may prevent that an employee performs competitive work or that he will get overburdened by having several jobs.
+An ancillary activities clause may prevent that an employee performs competitive work or that he will get overburdened by having several jobs.
+From 1 August 2022, a prohibition to perform ancillary activities will only be valid if it can be justified on the basis of objective grounds.

 If an employment contract contains a changes clause in writing, it may be a little easier for the employer to unilaterally change the employment conditions of the employee.
 Employees are protected by employment law, so, in principle, the terms and conditions of employment can only be changed with the consent of the employee.
 However, if a unilateral changes clause has been agreed upon and the employer has a substantial interest, the employee’s interest in maintaining his terms and conditions of employment may sometimes have to give way.